leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 but the father’s laughter made me think that perhaps he was joking.
 </p><p>
-“&nbsp;‘My sole duties, then,’ I asked, ‘are to take charge of a single child?’
+“‘My sole duties, then,’ I asked, ‘are to take charge of a single child?’
 </p><p>
-“&nbsp;‘No, no, not the sole, not the sole, my dear young lady,’ he cried.
+“‘No, no, not the sole, not the sole, my dear young lady,’ he cried.
 ‘Your duty would be, as I am sure your good sense would suggest, to obey any little commands my wife might give, provided always that they were such commands as a lady might with propriety obey.
 You see no difficulty, heh?’
 </p><p>
-“&nbsp;‘I should be happy to make myself useful.’
+“‘I should be happy to make myself useful.’
 </p><p>
-“&nbsp;‘Quite so.
+“‘Quite so.
 In dress now, for example.
 We are faddy people, you know—faddy but kind-hearted.
 If you were asked to wear any dress which we might give you, you would not object to our little whim.
 Heh?’
 </p><p>
-“&nbsp;‘No,’ said I, considerably astonished at his words.
+“‘No,’ said I, considerably astonished at his words.
 </p><p>
-“&nbsp;‘Or to sit here, or sit there, that would not be offensive to you?’
+“‘Or to sit here, or sit there, that would not be offensive to you?’
 </p><p>
-“&nbsp;‘Oh, no.’
+“‘Oh, no.’
 </p><p>
-“&nbsp;‘Or to cut your hair quite short before you come to us?’
+“‘Or to cut your hair quite short before you come to us?’
 </p><p>
 “I could hardly believe my ears.
 As you may observe, Mr. Holmes, my hair is somewhat luxuriant, and of a rather peculiar tint of chestnut.
 It has been considered artistic.
 I could not dream of sacrificing it in this offhand fashion.
 </p><p>
-“&nbsp;‘I am afraid that that is quite impossible,’ said I. He had been watching me eagerly out of his small eyes, and I could see a shadow pass over his face as I spoke.
+“‘I am afraid that that is quite impossible,’ said I. He had been watching me eagerly out of his small eyes, and I could see a shadow pass over his face as I spoke.
 </p><p>
-“&nbsp;‘I am afraid that it is quite essential,’ said he.
+“‘I am afraid that it is quite essential,’ said he.
 ‘It is a little fancy of my wife’s, and ladies’ fancies, you know, madam, ladies’ fancies must be consulted.
 And so you won’t cut your hair?’
 </p><p>
-“&nbsp;‘No, sir, I really could not,’ I answered firmly.
+“‘No, sir, I really could not,’ I answered firmly.
 </p><p>
-“&nbsp;‘Ah, very well; then that quite settles the matter.
+“‘Ah, very well; then that quite settles the matter.
 It is a pity, because in other respects you would really have done very nicely.
 In that case, Miss Stoper, I had best inspect a few more of your young ladies.’